craftercms/docs/source/system-administrators/upgrade/index.rst

 |

-Here's an example to perform a full upgrade of your current install using a bundle url
+Here's an example to perform a full upgrade of your current install using the path where your bundle was downloaded

 .. code-block:: bash